Science

 Transparency & Ongoing Research

-Individuals with specific health conditions, pregnant women, or anyone with medical implants must consult with a healthcare professional before using Woojer products.
+Individuals with specific health conditions, pregnant women, or anyone with medical implants should consult a healthcare professional before using Woojer products.